Your Guide to the Best Tahquamenon Falls Camping Options + Winter Camping Tips

 Explore All of the Tahquamenon Falls Area

-And, if you really want to make the most of your stay, take a drive on the M-123 Tahquamenon Scenic Byway.
+If you really want to make the most of your stay, take a drive on the M-123 Tahquamenon Scenic Byway.
 There are several points of interest on this highway and even more nearby, such as Crisp Point Lighthouse and the Great Lakes Shipwreck Museum at Whitefish Point.